Normanton

 Burke and Wills Camp 119

-Services and Accommodation
+Services

 At the Top Service Station you could easily find yourself being served by an Aussie sports heroine.
 Diane Reeves, winner of a Commonwealth Games gold medal for trap shooting is one of the owners of this ‘top’ business.
 The service station offers 24-hour diesel and unleaded (card purchase) and has a fully equipped workshop.